 - Stir the spinach into the soup so that all leaves are completely submerged in the broth.
 Simmer another 5 minutes so the leaves can wilt.
 Remove from heat.
 Season with salt and pepper to taste.
 Add the meatballs and noodles to the pot.
 If desired, add a light drizzling of olive oil over the top.

 - Ladle the soup into bowls.
 Garnish with shaved Parmesan and wedges of fresh lemon.

-- CHICKEN MEATBALLS: Increase the flavor profile by using 3/4 pound ground chicken breast and 1/4 pound ground chicken sausage (breakfast sausage or sweet Italian sausage, no casings).
-Consider doubling the recipe for these flavorful chicken meatballs.
-It’s hard to resist snacking on a few before the soup is even done!
+- How to increase the flavor of the chicken meatballs: Use 3/4 pound ground chicken breast and 1/4 pound ground chicken sausage (breakfast sausage or sweet Italian sausage, no casings).

-- NO TIME FOR MAKING MEATBALLS?
-Saute a pound of ground Italian chicken sausage (no casings) with the onions!
+- No time to make meatballs?
+Buy frozen meatballs at the market.
+Or sauté a pound of ground Italian chicken sausage (no casings) with the onions.

 - Method: Oven, Stovetop

 - Cuisine: Italian

 Keywords: Italian Wedding Soup, Wedding Soup, Noodle Soup

 Do you have a favorite noodle soup?
 Would you like to make this authentic Italian wedding soup recipe?
 Share your thoughts in the comments below!